Jetsetter/jetsetter.github.io/_posts/2017-03-21-duplicate-image-detection.md

 On our set of images (over 200,000 total) we set the 128-bit dHash threshold to 2.
 In other words, if the hashes are equal or only different in 1 or 2 bits, we consider them duplicates.
 In our tests, this is a large enough delta to catch most of the dupes.
 When we tried going to 4 or 5 it started catching false positives -- images that had similar fingerprints but were too different visually.

-For example, this was one of the image pairs that helped us settle on a threshold of 2 -- these two images have a delta of only 4 bits:
+For example, this was one of the image pairs that helped us settle on a threshold of 2 -- these two images have a delta of 4 bits:

 ![False positive "dupes" with dHash delta of 4 bits](/public/img/dupes-false-positive.jpg)